England vs Luxembourg: How to watch, team news, kick-off time, ticket details

-What channel is England vs Luxembourg on?
-Is the England Women game on TV?
-Lionesses details, team news, kick-off time, tickets
+England vs Luxembourg: How to watch, what channel, Lionesses details, team news, kick-off time, tickets

 Sarina Wiegman’s side will play Luxembourg at Stoke City’s bet365 Stadiums in their final World Cup 2023 qualifier this evening.